INRIM/runtask/doc/intro.rst

 Features
 ========

-* Tasks are callables with theirs arguments.
+* Tasks can be callables with theirs arguments or event, lock, semaphore, bounded semaphore from the threading module.
 * Task execution timing can be choosen among different schemes: fixed period, random period, aligned to time origin or unaligned (immediate execution).
 Periodic executions can be forever or for a given number